Mkayatw0/smart-legal-assistant/README.md

 ## What is RAG?
 Retrieval-Augmented Generation (RAG) is an advanced technique in NLP that combines two key components:

-Retrieval: Finds relevant content (e.g., from your uploaded documents).
+**Retrieval**: Finds relevant content (e.g., from your uploaded documents).

-Generation: Uses a language model (like GPT) to generate a contextual answer based on the retrieved content.
+**Generation**: Uses a language model (like GPT) to generate a contextual answer based on the retrieved content.

 This ensures responses are:

-Grounded in facts
+- Grounded in facts

-Transparent with references
+- Transparent with references

-Scalable to your custom knowledge base
+- Scalable to your custom knowledge base

 ## Project Purpose
 To help legal teams or individuals query legal documents in natural language, getting accurate, reference-backed responses — with a user-friendly interface and easily configurable backend.